 Dead drops were like abandoned storage lockers.
 He felt no different to a junk recycler who had found a rare collectable coin, or a hundred-year-old chocolate bar, or a rare sword.
 Or lost laserdisc.

 He, on the other hand, scavenged for cryptocurrencies, identity stashes, vast media libraries, but in this case, it was the illicit content that grabbed his attention.

 A story about a self-absorbed, narcissistic girl.
 A girl obsessed with autoeroticism.
 A girl fated to die at the hands of a deranged mad 'person' who also produced the forty-eight-minute snuff film, and countless others.
 Mateus knew a rare, unseen work of snuff when he came across it, and knew its value.

 Mateus jumped out of augmented reality, his anxiety and instincts proved correct when he spotted, one, two, three figures moving towards the plaza.

-Mateus Fiel knew how a group of three operated.
-They relied on less subtle, more violent techniques.
-He stood up and dashed, heart in throat, towards the Metrostop, hoping to lose them on the other side of the tracks, hoping his lucrative forage along this dead drop run had not been cut short.
+Mateus Fiel knew how a group of three operated, but this trio was brazen, overt... and wearing VR recorder goggles.
+Relying on less subtle, more violent techniques, this crew were not out to steal his data, they were creating their own data.
+Not wanting to end up a victim of snuff, he stood up and dashed, heart in throat, towards the Metrostop, hoping to lose them on the other side of the tracks, hoping his lucrative forage along this dead drop run had not been cut short.